-Yield and catchability estimates for AMSY calculations or future projections were based on estimates of quarterly fishing mortality or catchability (mean catchability plus effort deviates) for 2002 and 2003, so the most recent estimates were not included in these calculations.
-It was determined by retrospective analysis (Maunder and Harley 2003) that the most recent estimates were uncertain and should not be considered.
+Yield and catchability estimates for estimations of the average maximum sustainable yield (AMSY) or future projections were based on estimates of quarterly fishing mortality or catchability (mean catchability plus effort deviates) for 2003 and 2004, so the most recent estimates were not included in these calculations.
+It was determined by retrospective analysis (Maunder and Harley 2004) that the most recent estimates were uncertain and should not be considered.
 Sensitivity of estimates of key management quantities to this assumption was tested.

 There is uncertainty in the results of the current stock assessment.
 This uncertainty arises because the observed data do not perfectly represent the population of yellowfin tuna in the EPO.
 Also, the stock assessment model may not perfectly represent the dynamics of the yellowfin population nor of the fisheries that operate in the EPO.
-As in previous assessments (e.g. Maunder and Watters 2001, 2002), uncertainty is expressed as (1) approximate confidence intervals around estimates of recruitment (Section 4.2.2), biomass (Section 4.2.3), and the spawning biomass ratio (Section 5.1), and (2) coefficients of variation (CVs).
+As in previous assessments (Maunder and Watters 2001, 2002; Maunder 2002a; Maunder and Harley 2004, 2005), uncertainty is expressed as (1) approximate confidence intervals around estimates of recruitment (Section 4.2.2), biomass (Section 4.2.3), and the spawning biomass ratio (Section 5.1), and (2) coefficients of variation (CVs).
 The confidence intervals and CVs have been estimated under the assumption that the stock assessment model perfectly represents the dynamics of the system.
 Since it is unlikely that this assumption is satisfied, these values may underestimate the amount of uncertainty in the results of the current assessment.